bitblends/scalametrics/gh-pages/docs/metrics-overview/cyclomatic-complexity.md

 Guards inside `for`-comprehensions are real decision points, and mutation can distract from the core intent.
 Shifting to collection combinators doesn’t necessarily lower complexity, but it does isolate it: the predicate is where the decision lives; sum is just aggregation.
-This makes future tweaks—like changing the predicate or accumulating additional stats—cleaner and safer.
+This makes future tweaks—like changing the predicate or accumulating additional stats cleaner and safer.
 As a side effect, removing mutation cuts down on incidental state bugs and simplifies property-based testing.